Reporting security vulnerabilities

 - Reporting fake emails or phishing emails

 We would like you to report any vulnerabilities you discover to us.
-We may also be able to reward you for this.
+You may then qualify for a gift card from Bol.com or Amazon.com.
 The amount you can receive depends on:

 - the website concerned: is it a static information website or an online SVB website?